 To toggle display/hide the menus when Auto Hide Menus is enabled, perform either of the following actions:

-- Press the Menu button. - Tap the touchscreen.
+- Press the Menu button on the DSMC2 SIDEKICK. - Tap the touchscreen.

 NOTE: Enabling this option on a non-control surface results in the menus never displaying on that monitor.

 FLIP/MIRROR